 2. Consider a Roth conversion

 If you have more resources, it may make sense to pay taxes on Roth conversions when your tax rate is low or even 0%, and after that you won't have to take RMDs from your account once it's converted.
 Additionally, qualified withdrawals from a Roth account in retirement are tax-free, assuming the 5-year aging rule has been met.
-A Roth IRA conversion will also decrease the amount of money in your tax-deferred accounts, meaning when you do start taking your RMDs from your tax-deferred accounts, your distribution amounts and taxes will also be lower.
+A Roth IRA conversion will also decrease the amount of money in your tax-deferred accounts, meaning when you do start taking your RMDs from your tax-deferred accounts, your distribution amounts and taxes may also be lower.
 Similar to the tax-savvy withdrawals strategy, Roth conversions may also add to your ordinary income, which in turn could increase taxes on Social Security income.
 They could also lead to potentially higher monthly payments for Medicare premiums due to the IRMAA.

 Read more about Roth IRA conversions in Viewpoints: Why consider a Roth conversion now?